dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Mixed Caps

-The convention in Dictu is to use `MixedCaps` or `mixedCaps` to write multiword names.
+The naming convention in Dictu is to use mixed caps, Camel Case and Pascal Case, to write multiword names.
 The only exception to this rule is when defining constants.

+## Constants

 Constants should be defined using all upper case in snake case.

-## Control Structures
+## Control Flow

 Dictu provides a number of [control structures](https://dictu-lang.com/docs/control-flow/) allowing for robust functionality.
 These strcutures should be formatted as follows: